Lyle Thompson

 Lyle Thompson is widely regarded as one of the greatest lacrosse players of all time, and the greatest lacrosse player of his generation.
-He is renowned for his creativity, extraordinary stick skills, vision and keen playmaking ability.
+(Note: Attributed to multiple sources:) He is renowned for his creativity, (Note: Attributed to multiple sources:) extraordinary stick skills, vision and keen playmaking ability.
 The USA men's outdoor lacrosse team head coach, John Danowski, stated of Lyle Thompson that "he transcends the sport."

 Lyle pioneered backhand play, especially in shooting, also known as the shovel shot, which is the salient component of his signature move, the Deyhaus Dunk.
 Together, the Thompson collective has popularized the traditional Indigenous American style of playing lacrosse, involving a more inspired, freestyle, versatile approach that incorporates a wider variety of stick handling, passing and shooting techniques, previously considered more unorthodox in mainstream codified lacrosse.
 They have been an inspiration and served as role models to the next generation of lacrosse players, especially within the Indigenous American community.

-He cofounded the lacrosse company 'Thompson Brothers Lacrosse', which engages in event speaking, lacrosse development projects, and community building initiatives, while emphasizing the indigenous roots of the sport.
+He cofounded the lacrosse company Thompson Brothers Lacrosse, which engages in event speaking, lacrosse development projects, and community building initiatives, while emphasizing the indigenous roots of the sport.

 Lyle Thompson is also an active humanitarian, using his platform for positive change, and has won humanitarian awards multiple times for these ventures.
 Among these pursuits are his participation in the #everychildmatters movement and spreading awareness about the atrocities of the residential schools that were designed to indoctrinate Indigenous children into Christian Canadian culture.